-In order to get the most out of the tool and improve the organization of your project, we recommend you to follow these small tips:
+To get the most out of the tool and enhance the organization of your project, we suggest following these helpful tips:

-- Create small work items: Dealing with big tasks or user stories is more complex and overwhelming, so we recommend to take some time to break them down to a reasonable size.
+- Create small work items: Dealing with big tasks or user stories is more complex and overwhelming, so we recommend taking some time to break them down to a reasonable size.

-- Iterate: Iterative development is a nice way of perceiving progress, reducing risk and simplifying your scope, which allows you to focus better.
-We provide boards with deadlines as a generic way to create iterations but we don’t enforce a specific way to define them.
-However, defining short and time-boxed milestones (like sprints in Scrum) is very recommended, as allows you to be constantly evaluating yourself and that’s very positive.
+- Iterate: Iterative development is a great approach to tracking progress, reducing risk and simplifying your scope, enabling you to focus more effectively.
+We provide boards with deadlines as a flexible way to create iterations without any strict guidelines on how to define them.
+However, it is highly recommended to establish short and time-bound milestones (e.g. sprints in Scrum) for constant evaluation, which can be very beneficial.

 - Use a dedicated time for planning: If you plan things as you go or as ideas come to your mind, you may not be looking at the big picture and could make mistakes or overcomplicate your roadmap.
 We recommend dedicating recurrent sessions to evaluate what’s going on and plan for the future.

 - Keep the tool updated: Sometimes may seem that you or your team are spending too much time on keeping HacknPlan updated.
-However, despite this could look like a waste of time, it’s very positive for a number of reasons:
+However, despite this could look like a waste of time, it’s very positive for several reasons:

 - It removes uncertainty and aligns your team.